dstroot/readme/readme.md

 I see 1:1s as your opportunity to let me know how you're doing and what you need.
 It's time for us to align on goals/outcomes and direction.

 The best 1:1s are focused beyond the moment: Your career development, team strategy and opportunity, the company's strategy, etc. Feel free to come with a topic you’d like to discuss.
 I’d love it if you spent a few minutes beforehand preparing so that we can get the most of our time.

-## Performance

-I will give you feedback on how you're doing in our one-on-ones.
-If I'm worried about your performance, I will let you know.
-If you worry that I'm worried about your performance, let's discuss it!

 ## Nuance